By the Ignite Career Center of JCS

 - Let employers know that you are comfortable with change and willing to learn new things

-- Fill your resume using the latest terminology; convert old tactics to new
+- Fill your resume with the latest terminology in your field; convert old tactics to new

 - Keep your resume and online social media account(s) active, up to date, and relevant